ivan-kud/ml-projects/README.md

 3. Dataset: 354316 instances;
 4. Libraries: hiclass, scikit-learn, networkx.

-## Other notebooks
+## Some notebooks
-Some other notebooks are in the corresponding folder.
+Notebooks from SkillFactory course and test tasks.